-Dario Argento’s original 1977 Suspiria is being released by Synapse Films as a 4K Ultra HD + Blu-ray combo on November 19th, 2019.
+Dario Argento’s original 1977 Suspiria was released by Synapse Films as a 4K Ultra HD + Blu-ray combo on November 19th, 2019.
 New artwork by Wes Benscoter is featured on the cover with a choice of the original artwork on the other side.

 The audio selection includes a new Dolby Atmos audio remix, plus an Italian 5.1 Surround mix and the original 4.0 1977 English language LCRS sound mix.